EDUCBA

 Advantages

-• It gives a platform to buyers and sellers, to meet in order to trade in the assets.
-The prices for trading are determined by the market forces i.e., demand and supply in the market.
-So It helps in the determination of the prices of securities.
+• It gives a platform for buyers and sellers to meet to trade in the assets.
+The prices for trading are determined by the market forces, i.e., demand and supply.
+So It helps in the determination of the costs of securities.

-• It helps in the mobilization of the savings of the investors as the investor can put his money in the most productive uses.
+• It helps mobilize the investors’ savings as the investor can put his money to the most productive use.

-• For the traders, the financial market platform provides the potential buyer and seller of their securities, which help them in saving their time and money in finding the potential buyer and seller.
+• For traders, the financial market platform provides the potential buyer and seller of their securities, which helps them save time and money in finding the potential buyer and seller.

 • In the financial market, investors can sell their securities readily and convert them into cash, thereby providing liquidity to the tradable assets.